The Last Descent: Plot

 John's condition continues to worsen as the hours go by.
 Aaron, Susie and other workers plan to pull John out of the hole by drilling pulleys into the walls and hooking the ropes to his feet.
 Aaron continues to talk to John, occasionally feeding him Gatorade to keep him hydrated.
 John continues to tell him about his relationship with Emily, and reveals that when he first proposed to her she declined, and his family did not take to it kindly.
 He still continued to date her, amid rising tensions between her and his family.
 A radio is lowered into the cave and John is able to speak with Emily, who reveals she is pregnant.
 Shortly afterwards, he suffers another panic attack.
-While talking with Aaron again, they each realize they both served Later Day Saints missions in Spanish speaking countries.
+While talking with Aaron again, they each realize that they both served Latter Day Saints missions in Spanish-speaking countries.
 They both sing "Come Thou Fount of Every Blessing" in Spanish.

 The drilling is finished and the attempt to pull John out commences.
-However, as John is starting to get pulled out, one of the drills come undone, making dirt explode in all directions, and resulting in John falling back in the hole.
+However, as John is starting to get pulled out, one of the drills comes undone, making dirt explode in all directions, and resulting in John falling back in the hole.
 The workers rescue an injured Aaron, who struggles to get back to the cave, distraught over another failure and the loss of his new friend.
 Emily mourns at the entrance, and is able to speak with John one last time.
 Emily talks with him for a minute before John seemingly dies.

 Some time later, John suddenly awakens, and to his surprise, has the strength to push himself out of the hole.
 He calls for Aaron and Susie and finds the pulley ropes.
 He notices that the injuries he sustained have disappeared.
-As he finds his way back to the entrance, he finds it deserted and realizes he has died and is now a spirit in the afterlife.
+As he finds his way back to the entrance, he finds it deserted and realizes that he has died and is now a spirit in the afterlife.
 Saddened, John goes back to the cave.

 In the cave, John encounters another spirit in the form of an infant.
 As he talks to the baby, he realizes the baby is his soon to be born son.
-He then reflects on the hallucinations and visions of the boy and man in grey with Emily and Lizzie.
-He realizes that man was always his son, and tearfully tells the infant to watch over his mother and sister.
-As he takes the baby from his cradle and exits the cave, the boy is born at a hospital and is placed into Emily's arms, who happily announces that she has named him after John.
-Epilogue captions state that the cave's entrance has since been sealed, with John's body still inside, and provides a thank you to the rescuers from the family.
+He then reflects on the hallucinations and visions of the boy and the man in grey with Emily and Lizzie.
+He realizes that the man was always his son, and tearfully tells the infant to watch over his mother and sister.
+As he takes the baby from his cradle and exits the cave, the baby is born at a hospital and is placed in Emily's arms, who happily announces that she has named him after John.
+Epilogue captions state that the cave's entrance has since been sealed, with John's body still inside, and provides a thank you to the rescuers, from the family.